Skip to content

 radius int

-Radius for Manhattan distance to compute the Von Neumann neighborhood.
+Manhattan distance defining the Von Neumann neighborhood extent.

 required